joannahan/GameOfLife/README.md

-#6.170 Project 2: Conway's Game of Life
+#An Implementation of Conway's Game of Life
 *Joanna Han*

 #Design